FlutterQueen/readable/README.md

 ### Stable

-unlike other helpers you build in different projects most likely will not test and maintain them ,
+mostly the helpers you build in different projects most likely will not test and maintain them here every thing is 100% test covered,

-BUT **`readable`** comes with 100% test coverage .

 ## how to use them